 As I finished up the last of my midterm papers, I decided to come to Cork.
 Today I traveled further south to visit Cobh, a port used by many of the emigrants in the 1800s.
 One such Cobh emigrant was my great grandfather, Daniel Patrick O’Sullivan.
 Cobh, Little Island and Fota make up three islands that are situated on the coast of Cork.

-Although my time spent wandering around Cobh was very brief, and stayed primarily I. The harbor area, I’m glad that I got to see the historical city.
-It has the quintessential Irish homes; the colors delicately juxtaposing one another.
+Although my time spent wandering around Cobh was very brief, and stayed in the harbor area, I’m glad that I got to see the historical city.
+It has the quintessential-looking Irish homes; the colors delicately juxtaposing one another.